Cancer Therapeutics: From Traditional Drugs to Nanomedicine

 Nanomedicine has numerous potential applications in cancer treatment, including:

-- Targeted Drug Delivery: Nanocarriers can selectively deliver drugs to tumor cells, reducing systemic toxicity and enhancing therapeutic efficacy.
+- Targeted Drug Delivery: Nanocarriers selectively deliver drugs to tumor cells, reducing systemic toxicity and enhancing therapeutic efficacy.

 - Combination Therapies: Nanomedicines can be combined with other treatments, such as chemotherapy, to improve overall therapeutic outcomes.